sftcd/openssl/esnistuff/api.md

 Memory management - free an SSL_ESNI.

-Note that we don't free the top level, caller should do that
+Note that we don't free the top level, caller should do that This will free the CLIENT_ESNI structure contained in here.

 #### Parameters
-* `an` SSL_ESNI str
+* `esni` a ptr to an SSL_ESNI str

 <p id="esni_8h_1a1a84158d3b21a24a5db6bac434a718dc"><hr></p>